magnetikonline/css-animation-event/README.md

 # CSS animation event
-A very small (approx **820 bytes** minified and gzip) cross browser compatible library to handle CSS3 animation and transition DOM events with a fall back pattern for unsupported browsers.
+A very small (approx **840 bytes** minified and gzipped) cross browser compatible library to handle CSS3 animation and transition DOM events with a fall back pattern for unsupported browsers.
 Tested successfully with Google Chrome, Firefox, Opera (Presto) and IE10.

 - [Usage](#usage)
 - [Example](#example)